 For some mental stimulation and family bonding, why not get locked up in a room and work together to escape?
 Ottawa company Escape Manor has various experiences to choose from at locations throughout the city.

 DAY 3 – Slopes, syrup and the seat (of Canada’s government)

 There’s tons more to do in Canada’s capital during March Break!
 Here are a few more ideas:

 The Ottawa region is full of cross-country skiing as well as downhill skiing and snowboarding options.
 Ski within the city or head just 15 minutes to Gatineau Park or the surrounding Greenbelt in the nearby countryside to hit the slopes (or the flats).
 March Break camps are also offered at many locations!

 March Break conveniently takes place during maple syrup season, when the deliciously sweet treat is collected and produced in many parts of Canada, including the Ottawa area.
 Urban and rural sugar bushes welcome you with tours, outdoor activities and decadent food topped with golden maple syrup.
 Take a look at some of the options on our maple syrup fun page.

 If your family has a serious sweet tooth, you’ll be happy to know Ottawa is filled with doughnuts worth drooling over.
 Take your pick!

 And last but not least, consider one of Ottawa’s must-sees: iconic Parliament Hill.
-Two new free guided tours of the interior spaces are offered as of February 1, 2019: the House of Commons in Parliament Hill’s West Block, and the Senate in the Senate of Canada Building (Ottawa’s original train station).
+While the Centre Block undergoes a decade-long rehabilitation, you can enjoy two new (free!) guided tours of other interior spaces: The House of Commons in Parliament Hill’s West Block, and the Senate in the Senate of Canada Building (Ottawa’s original train station).
 You can now conveniently reserve tickets online!

 If you’re staying even longer or want more options, see our list of March Break activities in Ottawa.